Next to the overnight oats, I think these Baked Berry Oatmeal Cups are the easiest make-ahead breakfast out there!

 The two I’m making are blueberry almond and blueberry, raspberry, white chocolate.
 I’m currently really loving blueberries so I tried to incorporate them into both of these baked oat cup recipes!

-Oats: It’s best to use old fashioned oats to get the right texture.
-Otherwise, the oatmeal cups may fall apart and be a little mushy.
+Oats: It’s best to use old fashioned oats (the ones that are large flakes) to get the right texture.
+Otherwise, the oat cups may fall apart and be a little mushy.

 Sweetener: We use a combination of honey, white chocolate chips, and brown sugar.
 They are perfectly sweet and delicious.